-Pro-tip: that delicious homemade bread and butter that they keep bringing to the table- it’s a seperate charge every time they bring more.
+Pro-tip: that delicious homemade bread and butter that they keep bringing to the table- it’s a separate charge every time they bring more.
 Our group spent $25 just on bread and butter alone.
 But, no one was complaining- it’s that delicious!
 Also, you will definitely need reservations in advance.

 Sofrom Mgaloblishvili str N5-a, entrance N2, 8th floor, apartment N37 // +995 599 28 00 00

 This restaurant is kind of hidden, but dining on their rooftop terrace is amazing.
 They’ve got an incredible atmosphere and they make their own wine on the rooftop- something I didn’t see at any other restaurant in Tbilisi!